Corona station (LIRR)

 Corona was a station along the Port Washington Branch of the Long Island Rail Road in the Corona section of Queens, New York City.
 It was one of two stations built by the Flushing Railroad in Corona, this one having been at Grand Avenue (later called National Avenue, now National Street) and 45th Avenue.
-The station first opened as Fashion Race Course in March 1855, then renamed West Flushing, once the West Flushing station at 108th Street closed and possibly when the race track was closed in 1869, and later renamed Corona around June 1872 when the Post Office was opened under the name of Corona.
+The station first opened as Fashion Race Course in March 1855.
+It was then renamed West Flushing, once the West Flushing station at 108th Street closed, and possibly when the race track was closed in 1869, and later renamed Corona around June 1872 when the Post Office was opened under the name of Corona.
 The race pens were located on this street which led directly north to the Fashion Race Course.

-Service opened on April 2, 1855.
-The second depot built in September or October 1872 and was burned down on December 9, 1880.
-The former Corona Park depot from the White Line, abandoned four years earlier was moved to the site as a replacement around 1890 and was itself razed around September 1894.
+Service began on April 2, 1855.
+The second depot was built in September or October 1872 and was burned down on December 9, 1880.

+The former Corona Park depot from the White Line, abandoned four years earlier, was moved to the site as a replacement around 1890 and was itself razed around September 1894.

 The fourth depot was built in September 1894 and was razed in 1930 due to a grade crossing elimination project.
 A temporary station was put in service to the south of the former location on May 8, 1930.
-Elevated platforms were constructed in mid-October, 1930, with westbound platforms opening on October 13 and eastbound platforms opening on October 17.
+Elevated platforms were constructed in mid-October 1930, with the westbound platform opening on October 13 and the eastbound platform opening on October 17.

 The station stop was discontinued on April 8, 1964, the same year that the World's Fair station re-opened.